 Store cooled cookies at room temperature in an airtight container at room temperature for up to 5 days.
 Freeze for up to 3 months.

 Yes, for best results, freeze it in scoops ready to bake.
 When you are ready to bake, preheat oven to 375 F and put the pan of frozen cookie dough in the oven during preheat.
 The dough thaws during the preheat stage.
-Then bake for 15 minutes.
+Bake for 15 minutes.

 While it is egg-free, it does contain raw flour and that could possible contain bacteria.
-So you could heat treat the flour by baking or microwaving it or try my chocolate chip cookie dough recipe made with white beans.
+So you could heat treat the flour by baking or microwaving it before baking or try my edible chocolate chip cookie dough recipe made with white beans.

-If you tried these vegan chocolate chip cookies or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried these applesauce chocolate chip cookies or any other recipe on my website, please leave a rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 📖 Recipe